 The course's aim is to develop in students their mastery of new techniques and methods in networking and their applications.
 Tutorials and lab notes are provided by the Department.
 A supervisor is assigned for the course.
 The content might vary from one semester to another, taking into consideration the new developments in technology.
-There are no set lectures; instead, the students and the supervisor meet once a week for follow up.
+The students and the supervisor meet once a week for follow up.